SoftInstigate/restheart-website/docs/csv.md

         "lat": 41.8902614,
         "lon": 12.4930871,
         "name": "Coliseum",
-        "note": "aka the Flavian Amphitheatre"
+        "note": "Also known as the Flavian Amphitheatre" }
-    }
 ]